BergQuester/v8tr.github.io/_drafts/2018-09-24-multiple-inheritance-swift.md

 *Mixins* are generally not intended to be instantiated and used on their own.
 They provide the behavior that is supposed to be added to other types.

-Here are the key points to understand about mixins:
+Here are the key points to understand about *mixins*.
+A *mixin*:
 - Can contain both behavior and state.
-- Not supposed to be initialized.
+- Is not supposed to be initialized.
-- Specialized and narrow in its functionality.
+- Is specialized and narrow in its functionality.
-- Not intended to be specialized any further by other *mixins*.
+- Is not intended to be subclassed by other *mixins*.

 With the help of *mixins* we can approach multiple inheritance implementation in Swift very closely.